 by Elisa Zied, MS, RD, CDN

-Diet Do #1: Eat Only When You’re Hungry
+Diet DO #1: Eat Only When You're Hungry.
+Click here for details.

 For more information, please see my web site, nutritionatyourfingertips.com.

 Nutritionist Elisa Zied, MS, RD, CDN is a spokesperson for the American Dietetic Association and author of the new book “Nutrition At your Fingertips," as well as Feed Your Family Right” and “So, What Can I Eat?”
 She is a registered dietitian and certified nutritionist who has counseled families and individuals on managing their weight and various health conditions, from diabetes to high cholesterol.
 She has appeared on CBS’s The Early Show, The Today Show, and on dozens of other national and local programs on CBS, NBC, ABC, CNN, MSNBC, Fox News Channel, Food Network, Lifetime, and NY1. www.elisazied.com

 For more information on her book, go to www.nutritionatyourfingertips.com